We are doing science for policy

 Giovanni Mandras joined the JRC in 2016.
 He graduated in Political Science at the University of Sassari, attended the MSc in Economic management and Policy-International Financial Markets at the Strathclyde Business School (UK) and holds a PhD in Economics from the University of Cagliari.
 Giovanni's research focuses mainly on economic impact analysis with a specific focus on regional economics and macroeconomic modelling.
 His current work in the REMO team icludes carrying out analysis using Input-Output modelling and organising and keeping up-to-date the RHOMOLO model data base.

 Stylianos Sakkas joined the JRC in 2016.
 He holds an BSc in Economic and Regional Development from Panteion University of Social and Political Sciences, Athens, and a MSc and a PhD in Economics from Athens University of Economics and Business.
 Prior to joining the JRC, he was a Visiting Research Student at the European Institute of the London School of Economics and Political Science (LSE), working as a Research Intern at the LSE Hellenic Observatory.
 His research interests include Fiscal Policy and Public Finance, DSGE models and Regional Development.
 His current work within the REMO team focusses on the modelling of human capital, and on adding fiscal policy extensions to the RHOMOLO model.

 Simone Salotti has a Phd and a MSc in Economics obtained at the University of Siena, Italy.
 Prior to coming to the JRC, he worked at the University of Firenze (Italy), the National University of Ireland Galway (Ireland), and Oxford Brookes University (UK).
 He joined the JRC in 2014 in the Sustainable Production and Consumption unit, now called Circular Economy and Industrial Leadership, where he was responsible for the maintenance and development of the FIDELIO macro-econometric model.
 In 2018 he joined the REMO team where he uses RHOMOLO for policy assessment, as well as taking care of the communication aspect of the work carried out by the whole team (publications, web pages, newsletter, etc.).
 His research interests include applied macroeconomics, fiscal policy analysis, and regional economics, and he has authored and co-authored a number of scientific articles and reports dealing with these themes.

-The REMO team is part of the Territorial Development Unit of the Growth & Innovation Directorate in the Joint Research Centre (in short, JRC.B.3), located in Seville, Spain.
+The REMO team is part of the Knowledge for Finance, Innovation and Growth Unit of the Growth & Innovation Directorate in the Joint Research Centre (in short, JRC.B.7), located in Seville, Spain.